 Is mystery shopping a common service around the GCC?

-Many governments, like the UAE for example, conduct on-going mystery visits to improve and maintain the service they offer.
-This is not uncommon for many countries around the world.
-We hope that this culture is fully adapted in our country on various levels.
+Many governments, like the UAE for example, conduct ongoing mystery visits to improve and maintain the service they offer.
+This is not uncommon in many countries around the world.
+We hope that this culture is fully adopted in our country on various levels.
 We take pride in assisting governments and the private sector in improving what they have to offer creating a better customer experience.

 Word of advice for businesses looking to improve their sales and customer loyalty?

 It is all about your customer experience and building your customer loyalty.
 They can become your ambassadors to moving forward or your enemy in pushing you back.
 Word of mouth is a very strong tool in Saudi Arabia.

 Although in many countries this culture is very popular, here not so much.
 We work together with many clients in different industries and sectors to reflect the knowledge we gain into doable solutions.
 We believe we make a big impact on the businesses we touch.
 I really hope we are able to increase awareness of this amazing method of research across many more entities.